Sicilian Anise Cookies for Lent (Pani di Cena)

 • Cream the eggs and sugar in a large mixing bowl, beating with an electric mixer.
 This may take about 2 minutes.

 • Add the vanilla, anise extract and shortening to the eggs and beat for 2 more minutes.
-Mix in the milk and yeast mixture.
+The shortening will not completely blend into the eggs, and that is okay.
+With the mixer running add in the milk and yeast mixture.

 • Slowly add the flour and beat until it is thoroughly combined, and a dough has formed.